arvo-tuni/teda/README.md

 # Gaze analysis & visualization for tests in ARVO

+**NOTE!** The description below applies only when using client (visualization in a browser) and server (log reading) sides as separate applications.
+It is recommended for non-developers to use a single-bundled app compiled for Windows that can be downloaded from [here](https://github.com/arvo-tuni/teda/releases)

 ## Installing

 1. Install the latest [Node.js](https://nodejs.org/en/download/current/) version (11+), it will also install NPM, its packet manager.